Hi, I’m Randy Charles, the creator and chief editor of this site Paintcentric. I’m a businessman now by profession, but I used to work as...Read more

-Types of paint are another factor that can determine whether you should sand at all or sand between coat paint.
-You need to sand the surface of your project is to latex-based paint on oil-based paint.
+Types of paint are another factor that can determine whether you should sand at all or between the coat of paint.
+You need to sand the surface of your project with latex-based paint on oil-based paint.
 It is difficult for Oil-based paint that is very smooth on the face to accept latex paint in terms of adhesiveness.

 What Does Sanding Between Coats Do?

 Sanding helps to eradicate imperfections from surfaces.
 Also, it contributes to the painting job by ensuring adhesion.
 When applying several coats in a painting project, it becomes necessary to sand between coats in other to achieve proper adhesion.